MathewDebug/Caffay_website/README.md

 # Caffay_website
-A website created for a made up cafe brand, Caffay.
+A website for a Coffee company for the Tech360 America On Tech Program final project.